alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ## Alternative Timelines

-There are a number of possible objections that can be raised about this timeline.
+There are many possible objections that can be raised about this timeline.
+In this section we will examine a few.

 ### Recent Origin